 SUMMARY: Running Time: 17:00 Min.
 (Black & White)

-Directed by Del Lord, this Three Stooges sitcom stars Moe, Larry, & Curly as self-involved vagabonds expecting to hit Hollywood as instant movie star sensations, utterly oblivious to their lack of talent.
 After arriving in town as freight train stowaways, the Stooges sneak into a posh studio lot.
-The besieged boss mistakenly assumes the Stooges are the new company executives sent to replace him.
+Soon enough, the besieged Carnation Pictures boss mistakenly assumes the Stooges are the new company executives sent from back East to take command.

 Moe: Moe Howard